Maud Marshal: Marriages and issue

+Maud's second husband died in 1240 and she became a wealthy double dowager, with dower rights accrued from both of her marriages.

-Maud's second husband died in 1240.
-Her youngest son John succeeded his father as the 6th Earl of Surrey, but as he was a minor, Peter of Savoy, uncle of Queen consort Eleanor of Provence, was guardian of his estates.
+Maud's youngest son John succeeded his father as the 6th Earl of Surrey, but as he was a minor, Peter of Savoy, uncle of Queen consort Eleanor of Provence, was guardian of his estates.

 Death

-Maud died on 27 March 1248 at the age of about fifty-six years and was buried at Tintern Abbey with her mother, possibly her maternal grandmother, and two of her brothers.
+Maud died on 27 March 1248 at the age of about fifty-six years and was buried at Tintern Abbey with her mother, possibly her maternal grandmother, and two of her brothers Walter and Anselm.

 Maud Marshal in literature

-Maud Marshal is the subject of a novel by Elizabeth Chadwick, titled To Defy a King.
-In the book she is called Mahelt rather than Maud.
+Maud is the subject of a novel by Elizabeth Chadwick, titled To Defy a King.
+In the book, she is called Mahelt rather than Maud.
 She and her first husband Hugh Bigod appear as secondary characters in books chronicling their parents's lives: The Time of Singing (UK: Sphere, 2008) published in the US as For the King's Favor; The Greatest Knight; and The Scarlet Lion.